-Dean Zhan has taught nursing from the BSN to the PhD level courses.
-At the PhD level, she taught Philosophy of Science, Epistemology of Nursing, Theoretical Foundation in Health Promotion and Nursing, Intervention Research in Health Promotion and Nursing, Measurement in Health and Behavioral Research, Research Apprenticeship, Evaluation Research and served as Chair or Member on over 14 PhD dissertation committees.
-At the MSN level, she taught Human Diversity and Health Care, Gerontological Nursing, and Health Care Management; at the BSN level, she taught Leadership & Management Scholarly Inquiry, Essential Concepts in Nursing, Community Health Nursing, Health Promotion and Teaching & online course Asian Cultures and Health Practices.
+Dean Zhan has taught BSN to PhD nursing courses.
+At the PhD level, she taught Philosophy of Science, Epistemology of Nursing, Theoretical Foundation in Health Promotion and Nursing, Intervention Research in Health Promotion and Nursing, Measurement in Health and Behavioral Research, Research Apprenticeship, Evaluation Research and served as Chair or Member on more than 14 PhD dissertation committees.
+At the MSN level, she taught Human Diversity and Health Care, Gerontological Nursing, and Health Care Management; at the BSN level, she taught Leadership & Management Scholarly Inquiry, Essential Concepts in Nursing, Community Health Nursing, Health Promotion and Teaching and an online course, Asian Cultures and Health Practices.

 Research and Scholarly Activities

 Dean Zhan's areas of research focus on the Quality of Life of older adults and ethnic minorities.
 Her scholarly work is evident by funded research projects on topics such as health promotion for ethnic elderly women; family care giving for Alzheimer's Disease; self-consistency and self-care among African American older adults; medication practices in community-dwelling Chinese American elders; promotion of hydration for community-dwelling elderly; and senior health service needs in Boston's Chinatown.